Pasokification: England (and national Westminster)

-Truss's successor and main competitor in the previous leadership election, Rishi Sunak, was selected by the 1922 Committee as prime minister and held out until July 2024 to call the by-then expected election, in which Labour were anticipated to win a very large majority.
-In that 2024 General Election, Labour did not significantly increase their vote share across the country as a whole, but they benefitted from two unusual factors which played in their favour: 1. more conservative stances from some Labour politicians relocated the vote towards rural and town areas which Labour struggled in beforehand, slightly increasing their vote share, 2.
+In the July 2024 General Election, Labour did not significantly increase their vote share across the country as a whole, but they benefitted from two unusual factors which played in their favour: 1. more conservative stances from some Labour politicians relocated the vote towards rural and town areas which Labour struggled in beforehand, slightly increasing their vote share, 2.
 Nigel Farage rejoined and led the Reform Party, which subsequently won 14.2% (but just 5 seats) of the vote nationally (concentrated in rural and coastal areas), gifting many previously uncompetitive seats to Labour in England due to the SMDP electoral system.
-The result was a significant Labour Parliamentary victory all three British nations, winning 411 seats (63.23%), while the Conservatives held just 123 seats (18.2%).
+The result was a significant Labour parliamentary victory all three British nations, winning 411 seats (63.23%), while the Conservatives held just 123 seats (18.2%), the largest victory for any party since the 1997 Labour landslide.

 While Labour currently hold a very large majority in Parliament, this does not mean that they are electorally secure or that they are immune from Pasokification in future.
 Labour won just 33.7% of votes in the 2024 election, while the Liberal Democrats won 12.2% (and won 72 seats), the Greens won 6.7% (and won 4 seats) and a range of Independent candidates won rhetorically significant races against Labour candidates.
 This included the victory of 4 candidates who campaigned heavily around the Israeli invasion of Gaza and Palestinian solidarity.
 The most notable of these was Shockat Adam, who unseated senior Labour spokesperson Jonathan Ashworth.
-Additionally, Wes Streeting was nearly unseated by Independent candidate Leane Mohamad, Independent Ahmed Yakoob won a significant vote share against now Justice Secretary Shabana Mahmood, and LSE economist Faiza Shaheen - who was previously a Labour candidate but was controversially deselected at the last minute - won a similar number of votes against Iain Duncan Smith as an Independent candidate to the 'parachuted-in' Labour candidate Shama Tatler.
-Jeremy Corbyn, former leader of the Labour Party, also won a significant victory against the opposing Labour candidate in Islington North.
-It has been floated that a group containing these five Independents could form in order to deploy a stronger voice in Parliament.
-During the King's Speech, the SNP also tabled an amendment demanding Labour repeal the two-child benefit cap (a policy widely acknowledged to be inevitable under a Labour government, but not included in initial proposals).
-Starmer's whipping team made this an unprecedented three-line whip and withdrew the whip from 7 elected Labour MPs who were associated with the left of the party.
-It has been theorised that this group could also comprise a left-wing nucleus of opposition against Labour.
+Additionally, Wes Streeting was nearly unseated by Independent candidate Leane Mohamad, Independent Ahmed Yakoob won a significant vote share against now Justice Secretary Shabana Mahmood, and LSE economist Faiza Shaheen - who was previously a Labour candidate but was controversially deselected at the last minute - won a similar number of votes against Iain Duncan Smith as an Independent candidate to the replacement Labour candidate Shama Tatler.
+Jeremy Corbyn, former leader of the Labour Party, also won a significant victory against the opposing Labour candidate in Islington North, many of these independent MPs moved to form the Independent Alliance, and then, alongside the former Labour MP Zarah Sultana a new party named Your Party.